Rivière-à-Pierre: Demographics

+Economy

+Rivière-à-Pierre is a gateway to the Portneuf Wildlife Reserve, bringing many visitors, campers, hikers, hunters and fishermen into this wilderness.
+Until 1968, many private clubs were active in this area.
+Its territory is sparsely populated and dotted with many lakes, bringing cottagers to the municipality during the summer.
+The resorts contribute significantly to the local economy.

+Rivière-à-Pierre is an important extraction center of architectural stones in Quebec.
+In Rivière-à-Pierre, many homes and public buildings include granite in their architecture: exterior walls, columns, sidewalks, driveway pavers, patios, stairs, galleries, etc. Stonemasons and stone engravers also use their talents to produce various accessories in granite: picnic tables, fences, poles, street numbers of houses, desks, benches, stands, ornaments, etc.

 Attractions

 Multi-functional track

-The Rivière-à-Pierre railway station is the terminal point (at the 68th km) of the Jacques Cartier/Portneuf multi-functional track, which is referred to as the no. 6 of the "Green Route" from 2007 and "Trans Canada Trail" bike lanes.
+The Rivière-à-Pierre railway station is the terminal point (at the 68th km) of the Jacques Cartier/Portneuf multi-functional track, which is referred to as the no. 6 of the Route verte from 2007.
 The development project of this track was initiated in 1993 by leaders of the region and was officially opened to the public in July 1998.
-Thanks to the efforts of municipalites of the Portneuf regional county municipality (RCM) and La Jacques-Cartier RCM for the acquisition of land.
-This track has been built on the right-of-way of the old disused CNR railway, designated "Corridor des cheminots ("Corridor of Railroad employees"), linking Rivière-à-Pierre to Sainte-Catherine-de-la-Jacques-Cartier.
+Thanks to the efforts of municipalities of the Portneuf regional county municipality (RCM) and La Jacques-Cartier RCM for the acquisition of land.
+This track has been built on the right-of-way of the old disused CNR railway, designated "Corridor des cheminots ("Corridor of Railroad employees"), linking Rivière-à-Pierre to Shannon.
 From Rivière-à-Pierre, the former railway corridor crosses, from east to west, a series of villages in Portneuf County generally in parallel of Route 367: